 Instruct the Agent on Tool Use

 The last thing we need to do is provide additional instructions to the agent on how to use the tool.
-This is done by adding to the systemPrompt.
+This is primarily done using the tool’s own description along with the systemPrompt.
 Let’s update what we used in the first step.

 const updatedPrompt = `